kubesphere/website/content/en/docs/toolbox/auditing/auditing-query.md

    {{< notice note >}}

-Any account has the authorization to query auditing logs, while the logs each account is able to see are different.
+Any account has the authorization to query auditing logs, while the logs that each user can view are different.

 - If a user has the authorization of viewing resources in a project, it can see the auditing log that happens in this project, such as workload creation in the project.
 - If a user has the authorization of listing projects in a workspace, it can see the auditing log that happens in this workspace but not in projects, such as project creation in the workspace.